 If you are a regular yoga practitioner, it allows you an opportunity to experience other styles and teachers, consolidate and advance your practice.
 We’ve had regular ashtanga guests who have never practised certain poses or used a bolster before so whatever your level , style of practice you can always take something away from weekends.

-The direct physical effects of our classes can be amazing for some – the absence of muscle soreness the next day is the most common thing – meaning people can walk the next day, with the feeling of fresh and light legs.
+The direct physical effects of our classes can be amazing for some – the absence of muscle soreness the next day and the day after that, is the most common thing – meaning people can walk the next day, with the feeling of fresh and light legs.
 The switching off from usual habits and daily life, is also refreshing.
 The schedule is pretty busy and this means that you have some free time but not too much to dwell and instead are thinking ahead of the next yoga class, the next meal or the next hike….sometimes the lack of mobile signal or poor wifi can be looked upon with dread, but this detachment is good for the soul and times flies.
-And the next thing you know, we are in our last yoga class L
+And the next thing you know, we are in our last yoga class.

 The benefits of walking and hiking are also well known, offering a low impact and weight bearing exercise that is accessible to almost everyone who owns a pair of shoes.